KjetilIN/IN5170/lectures/01-intro.md

 - e contains no critical reference
 - e contains at most one critical reference and x is not referenced by other processes

+**At-Most-Once (AMO) Property for routines:** Two routines A and B satisfy the AMO Property if concurrent execution of A and B does not lead to new results compared to their sequential execution (i.e., A;B and B;A).

 Example: